YuanLiou/CoffeeTrip/README.md

 # CoffeeTrip
-Find good coffee place in a city.
+Find a good coffee place in a city.

 ### How to build CoffeeTrip app?
 1. Clone this repository. <br>